FAQs - Digital Thesis Submission

 If, at the end of 7 years, there is a valid reason to continue withholding the thesis from open access, am I able to request that the embargo be continued?

-Yes, a detailed case should be submitted to the Examinations Office at MSGR which indicates how much longer the embargo is required for and why.
+Yes, a detailed case should be submitted to the Examinations Office which indicates how much longer the embargo is required for and why.